mmuratarat/mmuratarat.github.io/_pages/faq.md

 48. [What is the trading-off between bias and variance to minimize mean squared error of an estimator?](#what-is-the-trading-off-between-bias-and-variance-to-minimize-mean-squared-error-of-an-estimator)
 48. [What is the unbiased estimator and its proof?](#what-is-the-unbiased-estimator-and-its-proof)
 48. [What is the consistency of an estimator?](#what-is-the-consistency-of-an-estimator)
+48. What is the sufficiency of an estimator?
 48. [What is the standard error of the estimate?](#what-is-the-standard-error-of-the-estimate)
 49. [What is the sampling distribution of the sample mean?](#what-is-the-sampling-distribution-of-the-sample-mean)
 50. [What is the sampling distribution of the sample variance?](#what-is-the-sampling-distribution-of-the-sample-variance)